 - Credit Hours:

 - Special Fee:

 Course DescriptionCovers advanced concepts of flight maneuvers, Federal Aviation Regulations, weight and balance, and other aeronautical skill topics.
 Presents sufficient knowledge to prepare for the FAA Commercial pilot knowledge test.
-Prerequisite: AVS 130.
+Prerequisites: AVS 130.
+Audit available.

 a) Schedule, take, and pass the FAA Commercial Pilot knowledge test.

 b) Plan and explain the execution of a flight operating as a commercial pilot.

 Outcome Assessment Strategies

 At the beginning of the course, the instructor will explain the methods used to evaluate and record student progress, and the criteria for assigning a course grade.
 The instructor will initiate a progress folder for each student, issue an enrollment certificate to each student, log each ground lesson in the studentÃs progress folder and issue graduation certificates upon successful completion of the course.
 Evaluation methods may include one or more of the following: Tests and quizzes, attendance, participation, class assignments, and class projects.
 The instructor will immediately grade each stage exam and final exam, and if necessary, have students complete a review and retake of the exam, until a minimum score of 80% is achieved.
 The instructor will issue a 141 disenrollment notice to any student who fails to meet the progress requirements.
 Students so affected must consult with the instructor concerning options available.